-of the offending conduct and any informal action, if any, that has already been taken.
-Staff members are encouraged to bring complaints forward as soon as possible but no later than one year of the offending conduct unless there are circumstances or other valid reasons for not bringing the complaint forward sooner.
-The formal written complaint should be submitted to the Manager-LR & CR either directly or through the complainant's manager or supervisor.
-If submitting the complaint in that manner is not feasible considering the circumstances of the particular matter the formal written complaint may be submitted to the General Counsel of ROHCG or to the COO & CFO.

-- 6.3.4 The specific investigation protocol will depend on the circumstances of the particular matter being investigated.
+- If an individual feels that, they are being or have been subject to harassment, sexual harassment or discrimination, and they are not comfortable bringing the matter forward under the informal complaint process, or the informal process and/or mediation has not resulted in a successful resolution of the matter the complainant may make a formal written complaint under this policy. - A formal complaint may also be initiated by management through the Manager-LR & CR or by the COO & CFO if they are aware of harassment or discrimination and the matter warrants the initiation of a complaint but the complainant does not wish to initiate the process. - A formal complaint must be in writing and contain the name of the respondent, the date(s), time(s), location(s) and details of the offending conduct and any informal action, if any, that has already been taken.
+Individuals are encouraged to bring complaints forward as soon as possible but no later than one year of the offending conduct unless there are circumstances or other valid reasons for not bringing the complaint forward sooner. - The formal written complaint should be submitted to the Manager-LR & CR either directly or through the complainant's manager or supervisor. - If submitting the complaint in that manner is not feasible considering the circumstances of the particular matter, the formal written complaint may be submitted to the General Counsel of ROHCG or to the COO & CFO.
+6.3.5 The specific investigation protocol will depend on the circumstances of the particular matter being investigated.
 However, the following procedural steps are common to most investigations and are expected to be followed unless the circumstances dictate otherwise: - The ROHCG will use discretion as to whether an internal or external investigation is required. - The investigator will not be directly involved in the incident or complaint and will not be under the direct control of the harasser. - The Complainant will make their complaint in writing and a copy will be provided to the Respondent.
 The Respondent will also provide a response to the complaint in writing. - Both parties will be interviewed.
 The investigator will interview relevant witnesses and review documentation that is relevant to the matter. - The investigator will complete the investigation in a timely manner and generally within 90 days unless there are extenuating circumstances warranting a longer investigation; in an impartial, thorough and discreet manner, in accordance with the principles of procedural fairness and sound fact gathering.

-When the fact finding interviews and document review have been completed the investigator will prepare a final report outlining the factual findings, analysis and conclusions of the allegations that are the subject of the complaint.
+When the fact-finding interviews and document review have been completed the investigator will prepare a final report outlining the factual findings, analysis and conclusions of the allegations that are the subject of the complaint.
 The investigation notes and records form part of the investigation file.
 The final investigation report will be provided to the Manager-LR & CR/delegate.
 The Manager-LR & CR or the COO & CFO will:

-- Inform the parties in writing about the findings and conclusions resulting from the investigation; - If the allegations were unsubstantiated, inform the parties to that effect in writing. - If the allegations were substantiated inform the parties to that effect in writing. - Where allegations were substantiated appropriate remedial, corrective or disciplinary action will be taken and the complainant will be provided with information about the corrective action.
+- Inform the parties in writing about the findings and conclusions resulting from the investigation; - If the allegations were unsubstantiated, inform the parties to that effect in writing.